 The ACA has impacted many with very negative effects and incredibly large cost increases.
 I have never believed that the US Congress would ever repeal the ACA.
 Once the government has that much control of the people, it is never to be given back.
 We as a STATE have to take it BACK.

 I have always followed current affairs, news (local, national & world) and more importantly politics.
 I follow these things as they have a large effect on all of us and our local communities.
 With regards to politics, several years ago I started to attend local BPOU meetings as a way to have some insight/influence on what happens in our local community and State.
 At the first opportunity I put my name in to run to be a Delegate/ Alternate.
 Since then I have attended all Conventions/ State Central Meetings and have been seated as a delegate or alternate.
 I would have never imagined that I would run for a state office!
 This decision in part comes from what has gone from a “passion to follow” to a “frustration to take back our liberties” I believe it is very important that many of our Senators and Representatives be from the private sector and not career Politicians, as those that work for a living have firsthand understanding of how legislators affect our everyday lives, both in our home life and our work life.

-As a small business owner for much of my adult life, I have come to a point to run for state office to have my and your voice heard, by getting the government out of so much of our lives.
+As a small business owner for much of my adult life, I came to a point to run for state office to have my and your voice heard, by getting the government out of so much of our lives.
+Now, it is time to run for re-election because there is more work to do.
 The never ending rules and regulations put on us as citizens and our small businesses (including farmers) have to be pushed back and removed.
-As your Representative it is my intention to stand firm on the Constitution, principles and simple common sense.
-I will not flex or bend.
-It has always amazed me how so many people change once they get down to St. Paul.